Third-order exceptional point in an ion-cavity system

 We investigate a scheme for observing the third-order exceptional point (EP3) in an ion-cavity setting.
 In the lambda-type level configuration, the ion is driven by a pump field, and the resonator is probed with another weak laser field.
 We exploit the highly asymmetric branching ratio of an ion's excited state to satisfy the weak-excitation limit, which allows us to construct the non-Hermitian Hamiltonian $(H_{\textrm{nH}})$.
 Via fitting the cavity-transmission spectrum, the eigenvalues of $H_{\textrm{nH}}$ are obtained.
 The EP3 appears at a point where the Rabi frequency of the pump laser and the atom-cavity coupling constant balance the loss rates of the system.
 Feasible experimental parameters are provided.

-Exceptional point (EP) is a singularity in which two, or more eigenvalues and eigenvectors coalesce in a parameter space~\cite{Wiersig2020}.
+Exceptional point (EP) is a singularity in which two or more eigenvalues and eigenvectors coalesce in a parameter space~\cite{Wiersig2020}.
 In the vicinity of the EP, the non-Hermitian physical system exhibits unconventional phenomena that do not occur in the Hermitian system.
-For example, strong spectral change was measured in photonics~\cite{Zhang2018a}, parity-time-symmetry-associated research were performed~\cite{Feng2017}, and the topology was investigated extensively~\cite{Bergholtz2021}.
+For example, strong spectral change was measured in photonics~\cite{Zhang2018a}, parity-time-symmetry-associated research~\cite{Rueter2010, Peng2016a} were performed~\cite{Feng2017}, and the topology was investigated extensively~\cite{Bergholtz2021}.
 While such works were mostly done with the second-order EPs (EP2s), recent studies focused on multi-level structures where higher-order EPs can emerge~\cite{Mandal2021}.

 More intriguing phenomena would be explored with the higher-order EPs.
 The response of the system becomes more sensitive to external perturbations~\cite{Wu2021_2}, and the non-trivial topology would be more complex and richer as the order increases~\cite{Zhong2018, Patil2022}.
+For instance, in the vicinity of EP, the response of the system to the perturbation $\epsilon$~$(\ll1)$ increases as $\epsilon^{1/N}$, where $N$ is the order of EP~\cite{Wu2021_2}.
+Beyond encircling a point in a two-dimensional Riemann sheet~\cite{Doppler2016}, more complex topological structures were revealed with multiple EPs~\cite{Zhong2018} and also at higher dimensions~\cite{Patil2022}.
+Robust topological state-switching based on EP3 was proposed~\cite{laha2020third}, an enhanced spontaneous emission at EP3 was predicted~\cite{lin2016enhanced}, and strong power amplification that scales with $N$ was investigated~\cite{Zhong2018a}.

-Higher-order EPs have been observed in various experimental settings, including acoustic cavity~\cite{Ding2016}, micro-ring~\cite{Hodaei2017}, dielectric sphere~\cite{Wang2019}, electronic circuit~\cite{Xiao2019}, acoustic metagrating~\cite{Fang2021}, and membrane~\cite{Patil2022}---these experiments were performed in classical domain.
-Realization of EP in quantum realm, generally more difficult in practice~\cite{Wu2019}, would make quantum mechanics play in conjunction with this singularity: The EP effects would manifest by a post-selection measurement~\cite{Naghiloo2019}, and quantum noise can give an impact to the EP-based sensor~\cite{Lau2018}.
+Higher-order EPs have been observed in various experimental settings, including an acoustic cavity~\cite{Ding2016}, micro-ring~\cite{Hodaei2017}, dielectric sphere~\cite{Wang2019}, electronic circuit~\cite{Xiao2019}, acoustic metagrating~\cite{Fang2021}, and membrane~\cite{Patil2022}---these experiments were performed in classical domain.
+Realization of EP in quantum realm~\cite{moiseyev2011non}, generally more difficult in practice~\cite{Wu2019}, would make quantum mechanics play in conjunction with this singularity: The EP effects would manifest by a post-selection measurement~\cite{Naghiloo2019}, and quantum noise can give an impact to the EP-based sensor~\cite{Lau2018}.
+A recent work proposed a method for measuring the correlator in the Bose-Hubbard model using non-Hermitian perturbation~\cite{geier2022non}, and the spin transport was investigated in non-Hermitian quantum systems~\cite{lima2023spin}.